 Find This Bird

 As with most grassland species, finding Baird’s Sparrows is mostly about finding the proper habitat.
 In spring and summer, this species can be locally abundant in intact tallgrass prairie reserves in eastern Montana, the Dakotas, and adjacent Canada.
 Males often sing at or near the tops of grass clumps or scattered shrubs, where they often provide good views.
 In winter, head to the Chihuahuan grasslands of the southwestern U.S. and northern Mexico.

 - Chingolo de Baird (Spanish)

 - Cool Facts

-- Baird's Sparrow is partially nomadic, with breeding populations shifting dramatically among locations from year to year.
-This tendency probably evolved in response to the effects of drought, fire, and movements of bison herds over the prairie.
+- Baird’s Sparrows are partially nomadic, with breeding populations often shifting locations from year to year.
+This tendency probably evolved in response to the effects of drought, fire, and roving bison herds.

-- Baird's Sparrow often eludes predators (and human watchers) by running on the ground, rather than flying away.
+- Baird's Sparrows often escape predators (and bird watchers) by running on the ground, rather than taking flight.

 - The oldest Baird’s Sparrow on record was at least 4 years, 7 months old.
 It was initially banded and then recaptured during banding operations on its wintering grounds in Arizona.